VANOLA/Vanola.github.io/_posts/2023-12-28-blog-setup-part4.markdown

 **End Result**
 ![Result:](/assets/project.png)

 A link called Projects should now be displayed in your nav bar.
 There you have it, a project page.
-In the next post, I'll cover adding comments with disqus.
+In the next post, I'll cover adding creating content.